kingdonb/cdcongitopscon2023-slides/slides.md

-# wasm
+# Exotic Runtimes

 subtitle
-:   Exotic Runtime Targets for GitOps Delivery Pipelines (wasm, ruby, k8s, gitops)
+:   Ruby and Wasm on Kubernetes and GitOps Delivery Pipelines

 author
 :   Kingdon Barrett